Medical Malpractice Lawyer

 Tennessee statutes require that a certificate of good faith be filed with your complaint.
 This certificate affirms that you had at least one qualified expert who can testify examine your case and there appears to be a good faith basis for bringing the lawsuit.
 Failure to do so may mean that your case is dismissed with no possibility of refiling the case later.

 Need to show acceptable medical standards in the community

 A successful medical malpractice lawsuit alleges that a medical professional acted in a careless manner.
 However, the standard used to determine whether the provider’s behavior was negligent is the standard medical practices and norms in the community.
 If a reasonable doctor in the area would have taken actions similar to the actions your provider took, then your medical malpractice claim will likely fail.

 Need to use acceptable witnesses

 You are not able to use any witness you want to support your medical malpractice claim.
 Only those experts who are licensed to practice in a relevant field in Tennessee or a bordering state are able to provide the expert testimony you need to establish your case.

 Trust a Memphis Medical Malpractice Attorney to Handle Your Case

 Medical malpractice cases can cause an injured plaintiff to lose his or her faith in professionals.
 After all, if a doctor can make a mistake and cause serious injury, what is there to prevent a lawyer from making a mistake that injures the plaintiff’s legal rights?
 That is why you should not trust your medical malpractice case to just anyone.
-Contact Douglass & Runger, Attorneys at Law for help with your case.
+Contact Douglass & Runger, PLLC, Attorneys at Law for help with your case.
 We have the knowledge and experience necessary to effectively present your claim and protect your legal rights.
 Contact us at (901) 388-5805 to discuss your case with one of our caring and dedicated attorneys today.